PSYD - Clinical Psychology

 1.5

-(Formerly PP 8041).
 This course offers students the opportunity to develop an understanding of the ways in which theories can be integrated to develop a model of psychotherapy.
-Students are expected to generate case conceptualizations based on these models.
+Students are expected to generate treatment plans and case conceptualizations based on these models.
 This course also includes an applied component in which students will be expected to articulate their own theory of personality, psychopathology, and psychotherapy in light of the orientations they have learned.
-Pre-requisite(s): None.
-Co-requisite(s): None.
-3 semester hours
+This course is part of the FSPP PSYD curriculum.

 3